sonishrishti/Forage/README.md

 ### Completed Experiences

-- **[PwC's PowerBI Virtual Internship](./PwC-PowerBI-Internship/)**: This experience introduced me to PowerBI and data visualization.
+- **[PwC's PowerBI Virtual Internship](./PowerBI by pwc/)**: This experience introduced me to PowerBI and data visualization.
 It consisted of 4 tasks, including creating dashboards for different roles within a hypothetical call center company, PhoneNow.

 ## Connect with Me

 Feel free to explore the folders and check out the detailed README files within each one.
-If you have any questions or would like to connect, you can reach me at shrishti.working@gmail.com or connect with me on LinkedIn https://www.linkedin.com/in/shrishti-soni/ .
+If you have any questions or would like to connect, you can reach me at shrishti.working@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/shrishti-soni/).

 Thank you for visiting my Forage Virtual Experiences repository!